-As part of our 2030 commitment to cut emissions in scope 1&2 by 59%, in 2021 we continued sourcing more than 46% of our electricity from renewable sources, aiming to achieve 100% by 2030.
-This
+As part of our 2030 commitment to cut emissions in scope 1&2 by 59%, in 2022 we continued sourcing more than 46% of our electricity from renewable sources, aiming to achieve 100% by 2030.

-In parallel, we have launched a global programme to optimise energy use and management, aligned with ISO 50001, to reduce globally 10% our energy intensity by 2030.
-We estimate the cost of this programme in 1.2M€
+In parallel, we have planned and incorporated a program into the processes that are launched at the end of the year as a requirement to the plants (and some already have it).
+It is about a global program to optimise energy use and management, aligned with ISO 50001, to reduce globally 10% our energy intensity by 2030.
+We estimate the cost of this program in 1.2M€.